simalexan/battlecamp/README.md

 ### The Goal

 To Win.
-To be the dominant company in the given market.
+To be the dominant company in the given market, meaning around 60% of the marketshare.

 ### Your role and the attendee structure